RedisGrafana/grafana-redis-datasource/README.md

 docker-compose up
 ```

-Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure datasource
+Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure datasource.
 You can add as many datasources as you want to support multiple Redis databases.

 ![Datasource](https://raw.githubusercontent.com/RedisTimeSeries/grafana-redis-datasource/master/src/img/datasource.png)